Skip to main content

 If you are in F, J or H status and a nonresident alien for tax purposes:

 If you received U.S. source income in the current calendar year, you are required to file a federal tax return with the IRS (Internal Revue Service).
 You must complete and mail IRS Form 1040-NR and IRS Form 8843.
 You must file a federal tax return form even if your employer deducted ("withheld") money from your paycheck for federal taxes.
 The amount that is deducted from your paychecks is an estimated amount, so you may in fact, owe tax if an insufficient amount was withheld based on the IRS standard amounts.
 If the estimated amount deducted from your paychecks is higher than what you should have paid based on the IRS standard, you may receive a refund of taxes.
 Therefore, you must file a tax form to calculate the difference between what you owe and what you paid.
 Even if a tax treaty was applied to your paychecks during the year and the amount you owe in taxes is reduced or eliminated, you are still required to file a federal tax return with the IRS.
 You would file IRS Form 1040-NR and Form 8843.
-The GLACIER Tax Prep link on the Glacier system will provide these forms, if applicable.
 Not filing a tax return is a violation of U.S. tax law.

 Filing tax documents each year is an important part of maintaining your immigration status and is a federal requirement for international visitors and their dependents.
 Not filing your required taxes documents could lead to penalties, such as a fine, or even negatively impact your immigration status.